AllenNeuralDynamics/galen-uv-workflows/README.md

 Example calling workflows are in `examples/`

-The CI workflow depends on your project having a `dev` group of optional dependencies with `ruff`, `interrogate`, `codespell`, `pytest`, and `pytest-cov`.
+The UV CI workflow depends on your project having a `dev` group of optional dependencies with `ruff`, `interrogate`, `codespell`, `pytest`, and `pytest-cov`.